brianaleew/Project-3-backend/README.md

 ## Overview

-The "insert name here" app is an art sharing app for curators and artists to share their art/galleries with the world.
+The GalleryHub app is an art sharing app for curators and artists to share their art/galleries with the world.
 This app was made using the MERN stack.
 For more information on how we created this app, check out the rest of this repository!

 - link to project will be added upon deployment